This post may contain affiliate links. Read our disclosure policy here.

 The most difficult part was figuring out whether I should use a mix or mix my gluten-free flours, how to shape the cake into its traditional shape, and well, whether or not the whole thing would taste and feel like the real thing.

 I’ve learned that each gluten-free flour mix has different amounts of protein, starch, and fiber.
-They each act differently when the yeast tries to activate and rise the dough.
-Therefore, each mix will yield a different king cake -from inedible and dense to falling apart crumbly.
+They each act differently when the yeast tries to activate and rise the dough, which is why each gluten-free baking mix will yield a different king cake -from inedible and dense to falling apart crumbly.

 Gluten-Free King Cake Ingredients